common-fate/terraform-provider-commonfate/docs/resources/slack_alert.md

 page_title: "commonfate_slack_alert Resource - commonfate"
 subcategory: ""
 description: |-
-  Creates a Slack Alert
+  Links a Slack message being send to a particular channel or workspace based on actions made against a workflow.
 ---

 # commonfate_slack_alert (Resource)

-Creates a Slack Alert
+Links a Slack message being send to a particular channel or workspace based on actions made against a workflow.